sous-chefs/line/README.md

       pattern "^#.*"
     end

-    add_to_list "add entry to a list"
+    add_to_list "add entry to a list" do path "/some/file"
-      path "/some/file"
       pattern "People to call: "
       delim [","]
       entry "Bobby"
     end

-    delete_from_list "delete entry from a list"
+    delete_from_list "delete entry from a list" do path "/some/file"
-      path "/some/file"
       pattern "People to call: "
       delim [","]